anytizer/backend.php/readme.md

 # Backend CRUD Generator

-"_Make a fairly complex website in just a day._" Rather, spend your time in good database design.
+"_Make a fairly complex website in just one day._" Rather, spend your time in good database design.

 This tool is used to generate frontend and backend website from your raw database.